Guild of One-Name Studies

 Parish registers show that, although there were only 2 Empton in the country in 1841, both in Margate, Thanet, there were other Emptons around the country before 1841 and since then.
 And there were also 11 people with the surname Empty in England in 1841.

 Our current theory is that the name originates from Anglo-Saxon times.
 The Anglo-Saxon dictionary, published in 1921, gives the words:

 "æmettig, æmetig, æmtig: of space, empty, void, vacant"

-Indeed, we are currently transcribing 39 Emptage wills and probate accounts and 11 inventories, held by the Kent History and Library Centre at Maidstone.
-They are dated between 1489 and 1732, all from Kent, most from Thanet including the earliest, with names varying from Emptrach, Emptiach, Empthyach and Emptiage before settling down as Emptage in 1557.
+We are currently transcribing a large number of Emptage wills and probate accounts held by the Kent History and Library Centre at Maidstone.
+They are dated between 1489 and 1732, all from Kent, most from Thanet including the earliest, with spelling of the surname varying from Emptrach, Emptiach, Empthyach and Emptiage before settling down as Emptage in 1557.

-To discover the origins of all those with the surname Emptage and its variants, worldwide.
+To discover the origins of all those with the surname Emptage and Emtage and any variant, worldwide.

 To establish how many of those people can claim their origins in a small part of England called the Isle of Thanet.

-To build and maintain a database of all those we come across.
-Ultimately, we aim to have it available on our website but that will take time to produce.
+To build and maintain databases of all those we come across.

 You may find our other Guild websites of interest: